 - I can’t believe you can do these evaluations so quickly.
 And at no cost.
 How is that possible?

-- What if I already have Medical Assistance benefits for my child and I live in Chester County, PA?
+- What if I already have Medical Assistance benefits for my child and I live in Chester or Philadelphia Counties, PA?

-BHRS refers to in-home and/or in-school behavior support to address troublesome behavior in children under the age of 21 who need these services and receive them via Medical Assistance funding (at absolutely no cost to families whatsoever, regardless of income).
+Pennsylvania replaced BHRS with IBHS in October of 2019 with a complete phase-out of BHRS in January 2021.
+IBHS is very much like BHRS with additional training and bureaucratic requirements, and the complete elimination of any need to have psychologists involved in any aspect of the screening, diagnosis, supervision or treatment processes.
+IBHS refers to in-home and/or in-school behavior support to address troublesome behavior in children under the age of 21 who need these services and receive them via Medical Assistance funding (at absolutely no cost to families whatsoever, regardless of income).
 Sometimes they are mistakenly called “wraparound” services.
-BHRS staff employed by the Institute for Behavior Change (IBC) are well-trained and closely supervised by licensed psychologists who specialize in the treatment of children with mental illness and behavioral disorders.
+IBHS staff employed by the Institute for Behavior Change (IBC) are well-trained mental health treatment providers who specialize in the treatment of children with mental illness and behavioral disorders.
 Below is the description of the staff who could be working with your child.

-Therapeutic Staff Support (TSS) providers have Bachelors degrees and deliver 1:1 support to children according to a written Treatment Plan.
+Behavioral Health Technician (BHT) providers deliver 1:1 support to children according to a written Treatment Plan.
 They remain with the child for several hours at a time (typically between 10 and 25 or more hours per week).
-They give advice to the child, correct misbehavior therapeutically, and prevent the child from taking steps in the wrong direction.
+The IBHS model allows those with High School diplomas to work as BHT providers as long as they have the same level of post-graduation training that is required for BHT providers who have Bachelors degrees.
+BHT providers give advice to the child, correct misbehavior therapeutically, and prevent the child from taking steps in the wrong direction.
 They work closely with parents and teachers to help the child to be more successful at home, at school and in the community.